shara170/de-zoomcamp-project-weather_data_analysis/README.md

 ## Problem Statement

+In this project, we leverage weather forecast data to anticipate weather conditions in select cities across Florida.
+Unfortunately, Florida often experiences severe weather events like turbulence and storms, causing significant disruptions to airport operations and flight schedules.

+By closely monitoring weather patterns such as visibility, wind speed, and precipitation, airport authorities can effectively manage ground operations.
+Informed decisions regarding runway usage, aircraft de-icing procedures, and ground handling operations can be made, ensuring smoother and safer journeys for passengers.

+Additionally, by analyzing weather forecasts and real-time data, airports can proactively avoid turbulence, storms, and other adverse conditions, thereby enhancing the overall safety and efficiency of flight operations.

+Furthermore, weather forecasts play a crucial role in anticipating weather-related disruptions to airport operations, such as snowstorms or fog.
+This enables airports to implement contingency plans and minimize delays, ensuring continued operational resilience.

 ## Tech Stack
 - Google Cloud Platform- GCP platform for providing infrastructure for cloud computation, data lake storage and data warehouse solution